microsoft-dx/DockerLab/Setup/README.md

 5. Fill in the form and click **Activate** to activate your Azure Pass.

-## 1b.
-Get a Microsoft Trial subscription
+## 1c.
+Get an Azure Trial subscription

-Alternatively, you can get a $200 trial subscription for Microsoft Azure, to use in order to test any services currently available in the Microsoft cloud.
+Alternatively, you can get a standard trial subscription for Microsoft Azure, to use in order to test any services currently available in the Microsoft cloud.

 Navigate to the [Azure portal](https://azure.microsoft.com/en-us/free/) and follow the instructions in order to obtain a free Azure trial.